* Chevron uses ex-judge’s statement in US court challenge

 * Oil company says Ecuadorean judgment obtained through fraud

 * Plaintiff’s attorney calls ex-judge “scoundrel” paid by Chevron

 By Nate Raymond and Braden Reddall

-NEW YORK/SAN FRANCISCO, Jan 28 (Reuters) - A former Ecuadorean judge has claimed that after stepping down from the bench, he illegally ghostwrote a judgment in which Chevron was ordered to pay $18.2 billion for polluting the rain forest, and that the plaintiffs paid a $500,000 bribe to the judge who issued the ruling.
+NEW YORK/SAN FRANCISCO, Jan 28 (Reuters) - A former Ecuadorean judge has claimed that after stepping down from the bench, he illegally ghostwrote a judgment in which Chevron was ordered to pay the country $18.2 billion for polluting the rain forest, and he further charged that the plaintiffs agreed to pay $500,000 to the judge who handed down the ruling.

 Alberto Guerra, who presided over the case from 2003 to 2004, made the allegations in a sworn statement filed by Chevron on Monday in support of a lawsuit in Manhattan federal district court accusing the Ecuadorean plaintiffs and their lawyers of fraud.